maozirui0827/maozirui.github.io/_teaching/D_optimal_controller.md

 date: 2021-11-20
 ---

 This software enables optimal control of microstructure's evolution through coupling phase-field models with reinforcement learning algorithms.
-The microstructure can be guided from any initial unstructured state to any target state with the least cost.
+The microstructure can be guided from any initial, unstructured state to any target state with the least cost.
 Please refer to the [examples](https://maozirui.github.io/portfolio/B1_Optimal%20control/).